MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - Spanish (Spain)

-## Is there an out-of-the-box integration with Dynamics 365 for Field Service?
+## Is there an out-of-the-box integration with Dynamics 365 Field Service?

 Yes, [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] integration was added in version 104.1907.19001.